Photo: freeside, flickr

 San Francisco’s Equity Priority Communities Map

 In December 2018, the Transportation Authority Board approved San Francisco’s State Transit Assistance County Block Grant Framework (PDF) for Fiscal Years 2018/19 and 2019/20, creating the San Francisco Lifeline Transportation Program.
-The approved framework distributed 40 percent of funds to the SFMTA’s paratransit program.
-The remaining 60 percent funded the San Francisco Lifeline Transportation Program modeled after the former regional Lifeline Transportation Program established by the Metropolitan Transportation Commission, with which the Transportation Authority administered five funding cycles.
+The approved framework distributed $3.1 million to the SFMTA’s paratransit program.
+The remaining $4.7 million funded the San Francisco Lifeline Transportation Program modeled after the former regional Lifeline Transportation Program established by the Metropolitan Transportation Commission, with which the Transportation Authority administered six funding cycles.
 The San Francisco Lifeline Transportation Program supports projects that improve mobility for low-income residents by addressing transportation gaps or barriers identified through equity assessments and collaborative and inclusive community-based planning processes.
+There have been three funding cycles of the San Francisco Lifeline Transportation Program.

 MyStreetSF Project Map